 Thraliana Vol II, p 1082.

 Susannah Thrale lived with watercolourist William Frederick Wells, a widower and father of seven, but did not marry him.
 She "joined him at his house", Ash Cottage, in Knockholt, Kent.
 Wells' name does not appear in the Thrale family correspondence.
 Susannah's mother Hester refers to him as Mr Ash Grove.
+What the true nature of the relationship between Susannah Thrale and Wells was is open to speculation.

 Wells was a drawing instructor to young aristocrats and had exhibited at the Royal Academy.
 He founded the Society of Painters in Watercolours, now the Royal Watercolour Society in 1804.